Early works illustrated by Julie Maas:

 Albert Schweitzer René Tavernier United Nations Texts Elizabeth Bart Gerald George Maas Julie Maas John Bart Gerald

 le problème de l'éthique dans l'evolution de la pensée humaine / the difficulty of ethics in the evolution of human thought, translation by J.B.
 Gerald.
 Preface by Rhena Schweitzer Miller.
 French text: Revue des Travaux de l'Académie des Sciences Morales & Politiques.
 Bilingual edition.
-1985
+Maine 1985.
+ISBN 0-941917-10-X

 In 1987 the French Academy awarded René Tavernier "le Grand Prix de poésie de l'Académie française pour l'ensemble de son oeuvre."